 We’ve also broken up the various ways to donate by how recipients promise to use any money received, whether that’s to post bail or bonds for demonstrators arrested at protests, to purchase protective equipment for protesters on the front lines, to invest in rebuilding Black communities where protests have occurred, or to invest in community-enrichment programs for Black and brown youth.
 While many of the entities on this list operate nationally, we’ve noted which operate on a state or local level in case you’re looking to make more targeted contributions.

-Donations will go toward supporting the families of George Floyd, Ahmaud Arbery, James Scurlock, Tony McDade, David McAtee, Rayshard Brooks, Elijah McClain, and Breonna Taylor.
+Donations will go toward supporting the families of George Floyd, Ahmaud Arbery, James Scurlock, Tony McDade, David McAtee, Rayshard Brooks, Elijah McClain, Breonna Taylor, Daniel Prude, and Jacob Blake.

 Donations will go toward paying bail or bonds to release protesters jailed in states with bail or bond systems.
 If you’d like to make a localized contribution to a bail fund in a city or state not shown below, the National Bail Fund Network lists the funds you can donate to in all states with bail or bond systems.

-Single donations will be split between multiple organizations, with the ability to adjust what goes where.
+Single donations can be split between multiple organizations with the ability to adjust what goes where.